CartoDB/documentation/app/content/spatial-extension-sf/examples/minkowski-distance-to-perform-cannibalization-analysis.md

 ON t1.id = t2.t1_id
 ```

 In this example the size of the dot represents the size of the Starbuck store and the color represents how much could be cannibalize by other stores.
+You can appreciate at first sight how those stores that are placed in the surroundings of another big stores appear in darker color than the isolated ones.

 <iframe height=480px width=100% style='margin-bottom:20px' src="https://public.carto.com/builder/325572b5-62d3-4062-af9f-5c5af8249bb1" title="Starbucks locations in the US aggregated in an quadkey grid of resolution 10."></iframe>